Subspace recursive Fermi-operator expansion strategies for large-scale DFT eigenvalue problems on HPC architectures: Related Work and Background

 \subsubsection{Accelerated recursive polynomial expansion for zero-temperature density matrix (A-Z-RFOE)}

-This technique works on the concept of shifting and scaling.
-In Z-RFOE, we used SP2 polynomials, which either took the form $F(\bX)=\bX^2$ or $F(\bX)=2\bX-\bX^2$.
-In A-Z-RFOE, instead of restricting ourselves to these fixed expansion functions, we give it some freedom to choose the expansion functions such that it moves the eigenvalues closer to either 1 or 0 faster.
-To optimize the convergence, we chose the polynomial such that each iteration gives the highest slope of projection around the eigenvalues, which are rescaled values of the HOMO (Highest Occupied Molecular Orbital) and LUMO (Lowest Unoccupied Molecular Orbital) eigenvalues and done such that there is no risk of eigenvalues switching the places between the occupied and the unoccupied states \cite{ARFOE1}.
+This technique works on the concept of shifting and scaling of the SP2 projection polynomials.
+In contrast to Z-RFOE which uses fixed SP2 polynomial taking the form $F(\bX)=\bX^2$ or $F(\bX)=2\bX-\bX^2$, the {\cred A-Z-RFOE~\cite{RFOE8ARFOE1, ARFOE4}} approach offers the flexibility to choose the expansion polynomials based on HOMO (Highest Occupied Molecular Orbital) and LUMO (Lowest Unoccupied Molecular Orbital) eigenvalues such that it moves the eigenvalues closer to either 1 or 0 at a rapid rate.